 Every savvy business owner, hopefully at the early stages of establishing their own venture, has asked themselves ‘what insurance do I need for my business?’
 And the answer will depend on a few things including the type of business you own, the products you sell, how you interact with customers and whether you’ll be employing people or using contractors.
 Read More…

-The end of another financial year is fast approaching.
-As your accountant, we believe part of our client brief is to help you minimise your tax liability within the framework of the Australian taxation system.
+The end of another financial year is fast approaching and as your accountant, we believe part of our client brief is to help you minimise your tax liability within the framework of the Australian taxation system.

-The purpose of this newsletter is to highlight some end of year tax planning opportunities but you need to act quickly, and we encourage you to schedule a meeting as soon as possible to assess your options and the steps you need to take well before June 30, 2018.
+The purpose of this newsletter is to highlight some end of year tax planning opportunities but you need to act quickly and we encourage you to schedule a meeting as soon as possible to assess your options and the steps you need to take well before the 30th June, 2019.